Welcome to the Limitless List

 - Get paid to speak

-- Design an art installation for Burning Man
+- Help design an art installation for Burning Man

 - Scuba dive with a massive whale